Providence Health Plan Insurance Review & Complaints: Health Insurance

 HSA Qualified Plans

 Providence has two HSA Qualified options at the Silver and Bronze levels.
-These plans have a nationwide network and allow members to save pre-tax dollars in an HSA account to use towards out of pocket expenses.
+These plans have a nationwide network and allow members to save pre-tax dollars in an HSA account to use towards any out-of-pocket cost they expect to pay.

 The 2800 Silver plan has an individual deductible of $2,800 for in network care, and the family deductible is $5,600.
 The out-of- network deductibles are $11,200 individual and $22,400 family.
 All in-network office visits carry a 20% coinsurance, while out of network the coinsurance amount is 50%.
 Similarly, prescription drugs are covered with a 20% coinsurance.